Sickle Cell Disease

 STRONG-SCD Phase 2 Study

 Following the completion of Phase 1 studies in healthy volunteers that demonstrated a well-tolerated dose range, dose-proportional pharmacokinetics and target engagement, we initiated our Phase 2 study in patients with SCD, the STRONG-SCD study.
-STRONG-SCD is a randomized, placebo-controlled study in patients evaluating the safety, tolerability, pharmacokinetics and pharmacodynamics of three dose levels of olinciguat compared with placebo when administered once daily for 12 weeks.
+STRONG-SCD is a randomized, placebo-controlled study in patients evaluating the safety, tolerability, pharmacokinetics and pharmacodynamics of four dose levels of olinciguat compared with placebo when administered once daily for 12 weeks.

 The STRONG-SCD study is ongoing and enrolling approximately 88 patients aged 16 to 70 years with HbSS, HbSC, HbSβ0-thalassemia, or HbSβ+-thalassemia and who have experienced one to 10 painful crises in the past year.